adner/adner.github.io/_posts/2025-11-18-ppcs-and-state-of-mcp.markdown

 And perhaps most important - making it possible to pass results between tool calls without polluting the context.
 I have the feeling that existing primitives in the MCP specification - especially Resources - have a role to play here.
 Imagine if an LLM could pass MCP Resource Links as parameters to subsequent tool calls, that would make parameter passing really light-weight!

+So, MCP is probably not dead but it could use some new features to handle these kind of scenarios better.

 Anyways, this was a fun experiment and I learned a thing or two about tool calling and context windows.
-Thanks for reading, and happy hacking!
+As always, thanks for reading!
+The code for the examples above can be found [here](https://github.com/adner/McpCodeGenTest).
+Happy hacking!